Causes and Types Of Edwards Syndrome in India: Trisomy 18 Treatment Options

 Q1.
 How often does Edwards syndrome occur?

-Edwards syndrome is a rare condition affecting one in six thousand live-births.
-However, in about one in four hundred pregnancies, Edwards syndrome is diagnosed, but most of the babies die before birth or are still-born.
+Edwards syndrome or Trisomy 18 is a rare condition affecting one in six thousand live-births.
+However, in about one in four hundred pregnancies, Trisomy 18 is diagnosed, but most of the babies die before birth or are still-born.

-The average life expectancy of an Edwards syndrome baby is three days to two weeks.
+The average life expectancy for Edwards’ syndrome baby is three days to two weeks.
 About 1 percent of children live beyond their first birthday.

-The most critical risk factor for a child born with Edwards syndrome is an older mother.
+The most critical risk factor is an older mother.
 The risk increases with advancing maternal age, especially after 32 years.

 Q6.
-How does Edwards syndrome cause developmental delays?
+How does Trisomy 18 cause developmental delays?

-All babies born with Edwards syndrome have some sort of learning disability due to an underdeveloped brain along with various other mental and physical disorders.
+All babies born with Trisomy 18 have some sort of learning disability due to an underdeveloped brain along with various other mental and physical disorders.
 It results in severe developmental delays in babies.

 Q7.
 How common are congenital heart defects in an Edwards syndrome baby?

-More than 90 percent of cases with Edwards syndrome are born with congenital heart defects.
+More than 90 percent of cases are born with congenital heart defects.
 Cardiac failure is the leading cause of sudden death in children born with this syndrome.

 Q8.
 Are there any risks associated with amniocentesis and CVS procedures?